mlpack/mlpack/doc/user/bindings/cli.md

         [--predictions_file <string>] [--probabilities_file <string>]
 ```

 An implementation of the standard random forest algorithm by Leo Breiman for classification.
 Given labeled data, a random forest can be trained and saved for future use; or, a pre-trained random forest can be used for classification.
-[Detailed documentation](#random_forest_detailed-documentation)
+[Detailed documentation](#random_forest_detailed-documentation).